-Three prospects particularly stood out during the weekend -- Darren Collison, the 6-0 true point guard who cemented his status as the second-best point guard in the west behind Chalmers and a top-100 caliber type in his own right.
+Three prospects particularly stood out during the weekend -- Mario Chalmers, the 6-1 point guard from Alaska who is committed to Kansas; D'Andre Bell, the 6-5 small forward who is emerging as one of the best wings in the west and a top-100 caliber player, and Darren Collison, the 6-0 true point guard who cemented his status as the second-best point guard in the west behind Chalmers and a top-100 caliber type in his own right.

 Chalmers, from Anchorage (Alaska) Bartlett, dominated play, with his ability to create, set up his teammates and score.
 Chalmers still isn't a pure point guard, looking to score first most of the time, but it's obvious he's trying to be more of a pure point, and he has the passing ability and court awareness to do it.

 Darren Collison, from Etiwanda (Calif.)
 High, was the best pure point prospect over the weekend.
 Collison runs a team well, understanding how to run an offense and particularly get his teammates easy baskets.
 He is also quite quick, and his handle continues to improve, which is making him more dangerous off the dribble.
-For his size, he has a very good ability to finish, with good athleticism, but a great knack for using his body to get space, in a very Tyus-Edney-like way.
 Despite a bit of a strange stroke, Collison's outside jumper goes in consistently, which makes him a great triple threat.

 Ricky Sanchez, the 6-11 small forward from Puerto Rico who is now listed at IMG Academy in Bradenton, Florida, played with the Pump #2 team, teaming up with Mario Chalmers.
 Sanchez continues to be intriguing, combining his 6-11 frame with very good perimeter skills.
 He does settle for outside jumpers too often, but he also makes them quite often, able to pull up quickly from behind the arc off the dribble, which is exceptional for a player his size.
 He's also intriguing because he is big and strong enough to guard a power forward, which makes him versatile.